chf78/ART-E/README.md

-# ART-E
+# ART-E Software

-Software used in ART-E project
+Compilation of software & firmware used in development of ART-E '23 prototype

-UPDATE LATER ONCE REPO IS POPULATED
+MORE DETAIL TO BE ADDED AS REPO CONTINUES TO BE POPULATED SO THAT FUTURE GROUPS CAN EXPAND UPON OUR WORK